noam1610/tuto-mcfly-server-access/README.md

 ## The project

-In this tutorial we are going to create a server in which some objects will be secured (you must login to access them) and others will be unsecured.
+In this tutorial we are going to work around security !
+  First we will create a server in which some objects will be secured (you must login to access them) and others will be unsecured.
+  Then we will create a client in which some pages will be secured (you must login to access them) and others will be unsecured.

+## Server side

 The server will be built with loopback.

-## Server side

 ### Begining

 We first need to create a folder :